TamTranZrgz/Shopee-react/workflow.md

 - Note: use `useMemo`, need to pass enough dependencies.
 Using `useMemo`, we will only re-compute above value again when one of the dependencies has changed.
 For `variable`, use `useMemo`.
 For function, use `useCallback`

+### 7. User Page

+- We will clone Profile, My account, Change Password, and Purchase functions

+- Route: /user/account, user/purchase, etc. -> is a nested route, create path, add UserLayout

+- code UI UserSideNav

+- code UI Profile: form will be multipages -> useFormContext

+### 7.1.
+Define and test API for profile

+- update type of User
+- creat api for user: get profile, update profile, upload avatar, etc. (`user.api` file)

+### 7.2.
+Other actions

+- display info on form
+- display avatar on NavHeader, UserSideNav

+### 7.3.
+Upload avatar

+- in Profile, there is a button and hidden input.
+Hidden input is the one when you click on, will allow you to choose the file to upload.
+But it's hidden, so you need to trigger an event on it, and click on button will allow you to choose image. => use useRef hook

 ## Reference:

 [Format_a_number_as_currency_in_js](https://dev.to/saranshk/how-to-format-a-number-as-currency-in-javascript-587b)